Tensai75/AddNZBs.py/README.md

 After the NZB files have been pushed to NZBGet they will be deleted from the download directory and if this results in an empty directory it will be deleted as well.

-__NOTE:__ This script requires Python 3.x to be installed on the system running NZBGet.
+__NOTE:__ This script requires NZBGet v24.0 or higher and Python 3.x to be installed on the system running NZBGet.

 See the [NZBGet documentation](https://nzbget.com/documentation/extension-scripts/) for information on how to install extension scripts for NZBGet.